Scotland in Autumn

 The one drawback to living in Scotland (yes really the only one!) is the nippy wee midges appearing during the spring and summer.
 By autumn they have thankfully disappeared.

 Peace and quiet.

 Hate the crowds?
 Then visiting Scotland in Autumn is a must.
 From Easter to late summer the most popular spots can be a busy, and tourism spikes again in December in Edinburgh for its wonderful Christmas market.
 Autumn is a great balance of mild weather and fewer visitors.
 The winding highland roads have less traffic and even the more popular tourists’ spots are quiet.
 So for a relaxed vacation in Scotland, this is your perfect season.

-If walking is your thing.
+If walking is your thing, autumn is the perfect season to visit Scotland.
 As you may know from reading my past blogs, I am a keen hiker.
 I love walking in the autumn.
 There is still plenty of daylight and a fair chance of a clear day.
 You may even start to see a dusting of snow on the mountains!
 I also love walking in the winter with the guaranteed covering of snow, but the weather can be unpredictable and the conditions challenging.

 If you choose one of our tours with walking, I would recommend visiting in autumn.
 Just picture yourself wandering around Loch an Eilein in the Cairngorms, a pale yellow sun glinting in the water, watching a fiery orange leaf floating towards the castle…bliss!

 If you just want to relax, the autumn sun sets are as tranquil as the crisp mornings.
 After a long day of touring you can sit by the fire with a hot chocolate and watch the sun disappear over the hills and lochs.
 Once the sun is completely laid to rest, be sure to look up again and watch the stars twinkling in the night sky.